Caaarrrlll/EasyDecoderProblems/README.md

 # EasyDecoderProblems

+NB These programs do not contain safty checks

 Completed programs:

 * Coding Ceil and Max
 * The Running Race
 * The Beta Test Initiation
+* Ordinal Notation

 compile with:
 	```